Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-constraints.md

 - For a variable with both or none, the solution is also the [least upper bound] of all lower bounds for this variable, excluding other free variables.

 If there are inference variables dependent on other inference variables ($\alpha$ is dependent on $\beta$ iff there is a bound $\alpha <: T$ or $T <: \alpha$ where $T$ contains $\beta$), this process is performed in stages.

 During each stage a set of inference variables not dependent on other inference variables (but possibly dependent on each other) is selected, the solutions for these variables are found using existing bounds, and after that these variables are **resolved** in the current bound set by replacing all of their instances in other bounds by the solution.
-This may trigger and additional incorporation step, that, in turn, may lead to additional reduction steps performed.
+This may trigger a new RIP.

 After that, a new independent set of inference variables is picked and this process is repeated until an inference error occurs or a solution for each inference variable is found.

 #### The relations on types as constraints